mariocasciaro/scatter/README.md

 One of the most powerful features of Scatter is the services framework.
 You can use it to implement extension points, hooks or emit events.

-To define a service, create a function in your module then declare it in your `__scattered` descriptor.
+To define a service, create a function in your module then declare it in your `__scatter` descriptor.
 Here is an example of how you can use it to register some routes in an `express` application.

 ```javascript
 // file: /components/routes/home.js